paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-023-federal-unemployment-tax-act.md

 (6) the program meets such other requirements as the Secretary of Labor determines to be appropriate.

 **(u) Indian tribe** For purposes of this chapter, the term “Indian tribe” has the meaning given to such term by section 4(e) of the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
-450b(e)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section450b/e&num=0&edition=prelim)),44 See References in Text note below. and includes any subdivision, subsidiary, or business enterprise wholly owned by such an Indian tribe.
+5304(e)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304/e&num=0&edition=prelim)), and includes any subdivision, subsidiary, or business enterprise wholly owned by such an Indian tribe.

-**(v) Short-time compensation program** For purposes of this part,55 So in original.
-This section is not contained in a part. the term “short-time compensation program” means a program under which—
+**(v) Short-time compensation program** For purposes of this section, the term “short-time compensation program” means a program under which—

 (1) the participation of an employer is voluntary;